 We encourage you to make the comparison yourself when you’re planning your trip, but you need to make sure you’re comparing the total amount you’ll pay coming from Australia.

 So here is our step-by-step guide to make sure you’re comparing accurate figures.

-It’s important to note that the majority of the tickets listed on Sports Where I Am (and from the sites we’ve compared ourselves to in this post) come from the secondary ticket market, where prices are influenced by demand and can therefore be higher or lower than face value.
-We’ve gained access to primary tickets for some events and hope to get more in the future.
-All tickets on SWIAM are backed by our 100% guarantee.
+It’s important to note that a number of the tickets listed on Sports Where I Am (and from the sites we’ve compared ourselves to in this post) come from the secondary ticket market, where prices are influenced by demand and can therefore be higher or lower than face value.
+We do also provide tickets direct from our partners which include teams, venues and leagues.
+Either way, all tickets on SWIAM are backed by our 100% guarantee.

 Here’s what to keep in mind when comparing our prices to a competitor website: